Jasper0077/starduck/README.md

  ┗ 📜.package-lock.json
 ```

-We can setup a `React` truffle template by using:
+We can setup a `React` truffle template by using (optional):

 ```
 truffle unbox react
 ```

-Then, you are ready to go.
+Then, you are ready to move on.